 Blockchain technology was one of this past years biggest stories.
 For example, Bitcoin, the pioneer of cryptocurrencies, closed out 2017 at nearly $15,000.
 As Bitcoin’s popularity has grown, more blockchain innovations and cryptocurrencies have emerged from the shadows.
-Now, it’s nearly considered mainstream.
-Since then, investors and fund managers have flocked to blockchain for fintech.
+In fact, it’s nearly considered mainstream.
+Ever since, investors and fund managers have flocked to blockchain for fintech.

 However, blockchain is more than just something to drive digital assets.
 That’s why financial professionals need to pay attention to how their industry is changing.
 Now, here are five ways blockchain innovations will reshape the financial system.